-Good relationships between PERC management and employees is necessary to PERC's business sustainability.
+Good relationships between PERC management and employees are necessary for PERC's business sustainability.
 Risks related to labor-management relation include business disruptions due to potential negative impact of employee-employer or employee-employee conflicts.
 To address these risks, PERC ensures that platforms for grievances are well-established and communicated to employees.